simeononsecurity/simeononsecurity.ch/content/articles/securing-voice-assistants-and-addressing-privacy-concerns/index.en.md

 - **Always use stronger voice authentication; update passwords regularly**.
 This will help prevent unauthorized access to your voice assistant and protect your data.
 - **Limit the sensitive data you share** with your voice assistant.
 Avoid sharing personal information such as your **social security number**, **credit card information**, or **passwords**.
-- **Monitor your voice assistant settings** and make sure they are aligned with your privacy concerns.
-For example, you can **turn off the microphone** when you are not using the voice assistant.
+- **Monitor your voice assistant settings** and make sure they're aligned with your privacy concerns.
+For example, you can **turn off the microphone** when you aren't using the voice assistant.
 - Use [**strong passwords**](https://simeononsecurity.com/articles/how-to-create-strong-passwords/) and **two-factor authentication** wherever possible.
 This will add an extra layer of security to your voice assistant and protect your data.
 - **Regularly update device firmware** to protect against the latest vulnerabilities.
 Manufacturers often release firmware updates to fix security vulnerabilities, and you need to keep your device up to date to stay protected.